 Individual care plans contained details regarding people's personal history, their likes and dislikes.
 This enabled staff to meet people's care and support needs in a structured and consistent manner.
-Staff had a good understanding of people's needs and were aware of personal preferences.
+Staff were aware of individual needs and personal preferences.
 They supported people in the way they liked to be cared for.
 People had their dignity promoted by staff who demonstrated a strong commitment to providing respectful, compassionate care.
 For example, staff always knocked on bedroom and bathroom doors to check if they could enter.
 This was supported by people we spoke with who said staff were professional in their approach and they were treated with dignity and respect.
 This meant people's privacy and dignity was maintained when providing personal care.